High Priority MeasureNo

-Performance Met: Flow cytometry studies performed at time of diagnosis or prior to initiating treatment (3170F)
+Performance Met: Baseline flow cytometry studies performed at time of diagnosis or prior to initiating treatment (3170F)

 Denominator Exception: Documentation of medical reason(s) for not performing baseline flow cytometry studies (3170F with 1P)

-Performance Not Met: Flow cytometry studies not performed at time of diagnosis or prior to initiating treatment, reason not otherwise specified (3170F with 8P)
+Performance Not Met: Baseline flow cytometry studies not performed at time of diagnosis or prior to initiating treatment, reason not otherwise specified (3170F with 8P)